canonical/ubuntu-server-documentation/docs/explanation/tuned.md

 The content of this profile can be overwritten if needed, by creating the file `/etc/tuned/hpc-compute/tuned.conf` with the desired content.
 The content in `/etc/tuned` always takes precedence over `/usr/lib/tuned`.
 One can also extend this profile by creating a custom profile and including `hpc-compute`.

-## Known issue in Ubuntu

-There is a known issue that a user should be aware of when using TuneD in Ubuntu:

-* Any predefined or customised profile making use of the **scheduler** and the **irqbalance** tuning plugins will not work, because those two plugins depend on the `perf` Python module which is not provided by Ubuntu.
-There is a request to provide the needed Python module in [LP: #2051560](https://bugs.launchpad.net/ubuntu/+source/linux/+bug/2051560).

-## <sup>*1</sup> This is a universe package
+> \*1: This is a universe package

-Ubuntu ships this software as part of its [universe repository](https://canonical-ubuntu-pro-client.readthedocs-hosted.com/en/latest/explanations/about_esm/#what-are-main-and-universe), which is maintained by volunteers from the Ubuntu community.
+> Ubuntu ships this software as part of its [universe repository](https://canonical-ubuntu-pro-client.readthedocs-hosted.com/en/latest/explanations/about_esm/#what-are-main-and-universe), which is maintained by volunteers from the Ubuntu community.
 Canonical also offers [Ubuntu Pro](https://ubuntu.com/pro) – a free-for-personal-use subscription that provides a 10 year [security maintenance commitment](https://ubuntu.com/security/esm).

 ## Further reading